José Ozámiz

-José Ozámiz y Fortich (May 5, 1898 – February 11, 1944) was a Spanish Filipino lawyer and politician from Misamis Occidental.
+José Ozámiz y Fortich (May 5, 1898 – August 30, 1944) was a Spanish Filipino lawyer and politician from Misamis Occidental.

 Early life

-Ozámiz was born on May 5, 1898 in house near the “old bridge” in Moran to Jenaro Ozámiz from Navarre, Spain and Basilisa Fortich, a Filipino mestizo of Spanish and Cebuano ancestry.
-Jenaro left Spain at age sixteen and came to Moran, then ended up at the Municipality of Jimenez and engaged in the business of abacá and copra trading which made him very rich, acquiring through the years 3.55 km2 in tile province and 10 km2 ranch in Bukidnon.
+Ozámiz was born on May 5, 1898, in house near the “old bridge” in Aloran to Jenaro Ozámiz from Basque Country, Spain and Basilisa Fortich, a Filipino mestizo of Spanish and Cebuano ancestry.
+Jenaro left Spain at age sixteen and came to Aloran, then ended up at the Municipality of Jimenez and engaged in the business of abacá and copra trading which made him very rich, acquiring through the years 3.55 km2 in tile province and 10 km2 ranch in Bukidnon.
 José spoke his first languages Spanish, Cebuano, Tagalog and English when Philippines came under American rule.

 He was the oldest and the only son among ten children.
 His sisters are Pacita, Consuelo, Carmen, Pilar, Remedios, Nieves, Mercedes, Paulita, and Lourdes.
-Three of Jose's sisters Consuelo, Cannon and Nieves remained distinct and never got married.
+Three of Jose's sisters Consuelo, Carmen and Nieves remained distinct and never got married.
 Two entered politics: one was Consuelo, who was a councilor for six terms in Jimenez and Remedios who became a Congresswoman of Bukidnon.
 Remedios’ son, Carlos Fortich became a politician also by becoming a governor of Bukidnon.

 In 1904, the Ozámiz family transferred to a big house in Jimenez, where they engage themselves in the copra business and ship them off to other islands in the Philippines.